-This course focuses on identifying and evaluating ideas and market need for new business opportunities as well as learning the process of evaluating those ideas to determine their marketability and business potential.
-The course uses several new business venture analysis models and students will come up with a business idea then conduct a feasibility study.
+This course will focus on on identifying and evaluating ideas and market need for new business opportunities, as well as evaluating those ideas to determine their marketability and business potential.
+The course uses several new business venture analysis models.
+Students will come up with a business idea abd conduct a feasibility study for it.
 Additionally, the course covers the startup lifecycle from idea recognition to entry strategy, growth, and exit.
+(3 credits)

 - ENG 101: English Composition 1